 Workflow

-• Since we have no license for Spatial Analysis tools, I used the Near Tool, which required use of ArcMap Advanced.
+• Since we had no license for Spatial Analysis tools, I used the Near Tool, which required use of ArcMap Advanced.
 If Near was inaccessible, I could have established a buffer around each WOW line, then run a Spatial Join of fiber optic lines with the buffer.

 • Near Tool